Bachelor of Arts (BA)

 - Minor in English

 - English Honours Program (BA).
-Review the English Honours Application
+Review the English Honours Requirements and Application.

 English undergraduates can complete a Bachelor of Arts (BA) in English with a Major, Combined Major, Honours, or General Studies BA with a concentration in English.